thomasgolian/network-engineering-labs/redundant-campus-core-hsrp-etherchannel/README.md

 <br>

-*We will keep the same core multi-layer switch as the Active role in this HSRP lab.
-We will save the mapping of different STP topologies to different Active / Standby switches to load balance different VLAN traffic for a future lab*
+- The same core multilayer switch is maintained as the active device in this HSRP lab.
+Mapping different STP topologies to active/standby roles for VLAN load balancing will be explored in a future lab.

-EtherChannel LACP configuration between SW1 & SW2 (two physical links logically acting as a single link)

-*We are using LACP encapsulation dot1Q and we are using 'Active' negotiation for Port Channel 1 on both ends*
+- An EtherChannel is configured between SW1 and SW2 using LACP, bundling two physical links into a single logical link.
+The port channel is configured in active mode on both ends, and trunking is enabled with 802.1Q encapsulation.

 SW1
 ```